 If we’ve said it once, we’ve said it a thousand times: there’s no magic solution for increasing your credit score.
 With that said, you can take some fairly simple steps that might dramatically boost your score.
 One woman did, and she increased her score by a whopping 354 points!

 According to this story reported by CreditCards.com, Melissa Chinwah of Illinois had just gone through a divorce.
-When she checked her post-divorce credit scores, she was shocked with what she found.
+When she checked her post-divorce credit scores, she was shocked by what she found.
 Her average score was a dismal 348.
 How did it get so low, you might ask?
 Her credit file included 43 collections reports and a repossessed car.

 Desperate to find a home for herself and her two children, Melissa needed a way to increase her credit score - quickly!